v-rgrace/Viva/Viva/glint/copilot/admin-enable.md

 ms.date: 09/12/2024
 ---

-# Administrator enablement for Microsoft 365 Copilot in Viva Glint (preview)
+# Administrator enablement for Microsoft 365 Copilot in Viva Glint

 Prerequisites to enabling Microsoft 365 Copilot in Viva Glint:
 - You have at least one Recurring or Ad hoc survey administered or closed on the Viva Glint platform